umass-gis/workshops/content/agol/agol-interface.md

   <tbody>
     <tr>
       <td><b>My groups</b></td>
-      <td>Groups that you are a member of.</td>
+      <td>Groups that you are a member of (for example, a class or lab group).</td>
     </tr>
     <tr>
       <td><b>Featured groups</b></td>
-      <td>Groups that Esri or our organization have flagged for easy discovery; they contain data that people may find useful, such as basemaps, aerial imagery, government-published data, and so on.</td>
+      <td>Groups that Esri or your organization have flagged for easy discovery; they contain data that people may find useful, such as basemaps, aerial imagery, government-published data, and so on.</td>
     </tr>
     <tr>
       <td><b>My organization's groups</b></td>
-      <td>Groups within the organization that aren't private and have made their data viewable to the organization.</td>
+      <td>Groups within the organization that aren't private and have made their data viewable.</td>
     </tr>
     <tr>
       <td><b>Content</b></td>
       <td>
         <ul>
           <li><b>My content</b> contains all the items you have created or added to your AGOL account.
 Items can be organized in folders using the interface in the top left corner.</li>
-          <li><b>My favorites</b> shows any content you have starred as a favorite - essentially, this is a great way to bookmark items you see in AGOL that you want to be able to find quickly in the future.<li>
+          <li><b>My favorites</b> shows any content you have starred as a favorite - essentially, this is a great way to bookmark items you see in AGOL that you want to be able to find quickly in the future.</li>
           <li><b>My groups</b> lists all the content shared with groups you are a member of.</li>
           <li><b>My organization</b> lists all the content shared with your organization.</li>
           <li><b>Living Atlas</b> is a curated selection of public content available on AGOL, which Esri’s team has flagged as special because of its exceptional documentation, authoritative status, or high view count.</li>